cryptoapi/bbPress-Premium-Membership-Bitcoins/readme.md

-GoUrl BBPRESS - Premium Membership Mode with Bitcoin Payments
+GoUrl BBPRESS - Add Premium Membership with Bitcoin/Altcoin Payments
 -----------------------------------------------------------

-Version 1.0
+Version 1.1.0

-**Provides a Premium Membership Mode and Bitcoin Payment Gateway for bbPress 2.5+**
+**It will add Premium Membership and Bitcoin/Altcoin Gateway to bbPress 2.5+ Forum & Customer Support System**

-This simple plugin will add Premium Membership Mode to bbPress Forum.
-You can mark some topics on your forum as Premium and can easily monetise your forum with Bitcoins.
+It will add Premium Membership and Bitcoin/Altcoin Gateway to your bbPress Forum & Customer Support System.
+You can mark some topics on your forum/customer support system as Premium and can easily monetise it with Bitcoins/altcoins.
 Pay to read bbPress Premium Topics and Replies, Pay to add new replies to the topic, Pay to create new topics on bbPress.
+It integrated with [GoUrl Pay-Per-Membership](https://wordpress.org/plugins/gourl-bitcoin-payment-gateway-paid-downloads-membership/).
-Accept Bitcoin, Litecoin, Speedcoin, Dogecoin, Paycoin, Darkcoin, Reddcoin, Potcoin, Feathercoin, Vertcoin, Vericoin on bbPress Online
+Accept Bitcoin, Litecoin, Paycoin, Dogecoin, Dash, Speedcoin, Reddcoin, Potcoin, Feathercoin, Vertcoin, Vericoin, Peercoin on bbPress Online

 * Author URI: [https://gourl.io](https://gourl.io)
 * Plugin Page: [https://gourl.io/bbpress-premium-membership.html](https://gourl.io/bbpress-premium-membership.html)